fpalomo/king-kata-di/Readme-group-2.md

 Let's develop a function, class-method or anything you prefer.
 It should accept requests with the next parameters, in the format you prefer either, array, structs, direct parameters.
-The size and type is just for those who have static data types, those who use programming languages with dynamic data types should not waste time checking the data types.
+The size and type is just for those who have static data types, those who use programming languages with dynamic data types please do not waste time checking the data types.
 The list is:

 * application_id ( 32 alphanumeric characters ) :
  Our system will accept payments from different apps, so we need to keep track of this.